sethbattin/sethbattin.github.io/posts/cooperation-greatest-value.md

 greenhouse gas (so is methane), using exactly the same science as the CFC.
 That science being chemistry.
 All the same quantum mechanics (that's how chemistry works), other physics, and math, they are all undeniable.
-The source of CO2 atmospheric concentraion changes are also clear, undeniably a result of human action over the last two centuries.
+The source of CO2 atmospheric concentration changes are also clear, undeniably a result of human action over the last two centuries.
 And the impacts of increased temperatures...suffice to say those models are pretty scientific too, folks.